devanshrj/product-classification/README.md

 - Further, the dataset is very unbalanced.
   - Approximately 30% of the products belong to the 'Clothing' category and so on.
   - Thus, I have only focused on the top 15 categories in decreasing order of their product counts.
-  - Adding more categories will lead to a decrease in accuracy due to the lack of training examples for such categoresi.
+  - Adding more categories will lead to a decrease in accuracy due to the lack of training examples for such categories.
   - On the other hand, if we consider only top 5 or top 10 categories, we can improve the accuracy.

 ### Description